Leona Lillian Abban

 Dr Elitok is currently working as a visiting adjunct professor at CERES (Center for European, Russian and Eurasian Studies) at Michigan State University.

 Christoph Erber is a policy analyst with more than three years of professional experience on both sides of the Atlantic.
-He currently works for the Munich Security Conference, where he focuses on European foreign and security policy, transatlantic relations, non-proliferation and arms control, as well as EU-Turkey relations.
+He currently is chief of staff to the director at the German Council on Foreign Relations (DGAP).
+Previously, he worked at the Munich Security Conference (MSC).

 Over the years, he has obtained a strong background in project management and digital communications, having worked for the Federal Foreign Office in South Africa and Azerbaijan.
 Christoph Erber completed his graduate studies at the Johns Hopkins University’s School of Advanced International Studies (SAIS) in Bologna and Washington, DC, specialising in European and Eurasian Studies as well as in Strategic Studies.